You are here: Urology Textbook > Kidneys > Renal cell carcinoma

 - Third most common malignant urological malignancy, position 10 in the cancer statistics of the EU 2008.

-- The incidence of renal cell carcinoma increased in the last decades, but has now stabilized.
+- The incidence of renal cell carcinoma increased in the last decades but has stabilized recently.

 Mortality of renal cell carcinoma: